What if you could count to 100?

 Not too long ago, I ‘endured’ the tiniest little bump in the road, something not even worth mentioning.

-And then someone with good insight spoke wisdom to him, and I’m pretty sure the man left the room with less weight than when he arrived.
+And then someone with good insight (my husband, Dan) spoke wisdom to him, and I’m pretty sure the man left the room with less weight than when he arrived.

 You see the gift given to him?